William Maclagan: Archbishop of York (1891–1908)

 In 1891 (possibly 28 July 1891), he was translated Archbishop of York, which position he held for the next seventeen years.
 He was appointed to the Privy Council after the accession of King Edward VII 24 January 1901.
 He made a private visit to Russia in 1897 and in the same year, he tried to create two new bishoprics, one in Sheffield.
 To do this, the Archbishop was prepared to surrender two thousand pounds of his considerable income – one thousand pounds for each new diocese, but the project still came to nothing.
 Maclagan complained that from 1891, he had been more Bishop than Archbishop owing to the large population and territory of the diocese.
 In 1906, he revived the idea, specifically naming Sheffield and Hull as the preferred seats for the new dioceses.
 By the end of his tenure, there were still only nine dioceses in the province.
 Sheffield did not get its own Bishop until 1914.

 Maclagan was apparently a strong High Churchman, but his private beliefs had to be subsumed often.
 In 1899, he sat assessor with his ecclesiastical superior Frederick Temple, Archbishop of Canterbury (d.
 1902), when the decision was given against the use of incense and other ritualistic practices, and was obliged loyally to uphold the primate's opinion.
+He was president of the Church Society for the Promotion of Kindness to Animals.

 Maclagan resigned his office in 1908, possibly on grounds of ill health.
 Archbishop Maclagan died in London on 19 September 1910, and was survived by his second wife Augusta (1826–1915).